 Children who feel safe to be honest about their whole range of thoughts and feelings tend to generally feel more at peace within themselves, and hence their world in general.
 When children can freely share that which bothers them through their daily ups and downs, they gain a lot of valuable experience in identifying, knowing and working through their emotions.

 Am I encouraging my child to be negative?
-Parents often fear that "entertaining" their child's negative thoughts and feelings will encourage them to be a negative person whose unable to value and appreciate their life and those around them.
+Parents often fear that “entertaining” their child’s negative thoughts and feelings will encourage them to be a negative person who’s unable to value and appreciate their life and those around them.
 Yet the opposite is true.
-As children get their worries, disappointments and that which they're annoyed about off their chest, it frees them up to feel clearer and hence to see a situation from a wider perspective that includes the thoughts, feelings and needs of others.
+As children get their worries, disappointments and that which they’re annoyed about off their chest, it frees them up to feel clearer and hence to see a situation from a wider perspective that includes the thoughts, feelings and needs of others.
 Children who feel blocked in expressing their dissatisfaction can feel stuck in their difficult feelings, feel judged for feeling how they do and resentments can fester.

 When parents tend to dismiss, minimize or prematurely give advice when their child expresses dissatisfaction, worries or disappointment, this makes it very difficult for a child to feel that their thoughts and feelings are important.
 When a child’s feelings are regularly dismissed, they can become very confused about their feelings.
 They might think “I’m really worried about the exam but I shouldn’t worry”, “my sister really annoys me but I shouldn’t let her bother me”.
 In other words “I feel this way but my parent clearly thinks that I shouldn’t feel like this.”
 When this becomes a predominant pattern, it can create much inner conflict and a child can feel very mixed up and start to avoid feeling what they feel.
 But when children shut down their feelings, this generates a lot of stress and also tends to result in a shut down of many of the more enjoyable feelings of joy, excitement, love, empathy, appreciation and general enjoyment of life.